Topics:

 The most common reason is heavy rainfall or otherwise excessive water in the soil around the pool.
 Having a high water table can cause the liner to lift from the floor of the pool like a balloon.
 When the groundwater recedes, the liner doesn’t go back to the same position as before, so wrinkles develop.

 Incorrect water chemistry can cause it too.
-Low pH can cause the liner to absorb water, which stretches it and leads to wrinkles.
+Low pH can cause the liner to stretch, which leads to wrinkles.
 (Poor water chemistry causes plenty of other issues as well.
 It’s a lose-lose situation.)

-If you read your warranty carefully, you'll almost certainly find that wrinkles are not covered.
-In this case, if the builder does install your liner incorrectly and you find wrinkles, they will not be obligated to remove them, although they should.
+If you read your workmanship warranty carefully, you may find that wrinkles are not covered.
+In this case, if the builder does install your liner incorrectly and you find wrinkles, they may not be obligated to remove them.

 When filling the pool, it's okay to monitor the liner for wrinkles and point them out to the builder.
 They may not appreciate this, but better safe than sorry.
 If a builder ever instructs you to remove wrinkles in a pool they are installing, you've likely picked the wrong company.
 Consequently, you may want to ask if this is standard practice before signing an agreement.